How to back up your WordPress website

 UpdraftPlus WordPress Backup Plugin

-One of the favorites by the community of WordPress experts is that its functionality of making, independently, backups of what interests you at all times is very useful.
-Plugins, files, database, etc….
+One of the favorites by the community of WordPress experts because it has functionality of making, independently, backups of what interests you at all times.
+Plugins, themes, files, database, etc….

 What does this mean?
 Effectively what you are thinking.
 You can restore them independently.